AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 <img src="https://github.com/AlexsLemonade/refinebio-examples/raw/5b88a7a3aab29fe7ef5b47cb45b932252ec1b5a5/components/pr-diagrams/gha-spell-check.png" width=600>

 If the styling introduces changes to the files, these changes will be committed back to your branch.
+However if there are no styling changes, no commit will be made.

 If spell check finds more than 2 errors, Github actions will fail.
 See the [spell check section](#spell-checking) for instructions on how to see your spelling errors and otherwise use spell check.